 The fund is a equity fund which means a higher risk, but also the potential for a higher return.
-The investments are made globally although there may be an emphasis in equities listed in the US, which means that the risk in the fund can be slightly higher than that of a fund with a greater geographic distribution.
+The investments are concentrated to securities in Europe, which means the risk in the fund can be higher than for an investment in a diversified global fund that distributes its investments over several regions.
 The fund has a currency risk, which means that the returns and the risk are affected by changes in exchange rates.
 The fund has share classes in various currencies, which means that the returns and the risk can vary across different share classes.